 2 CFR 200.318e states: To foster greater economy and efficiency, and in accordance with efforts to promote cost-effective use of shared services across the Federal government, the non-Federal entity is encouraged to enter into state and local intergovernmental agreements or inter-entity agreements where appropriate for procurement or use of common or shared goods and services.

-Upper Great Plains Transportation Institute is an inter-entity state governmental agency and is within the University of North Dakota, a state government agency.
+Upper Great Plains Transportation Institute is an inter-entity state governmental agency and is within North Dakota State University, a state government agency.